Twitwi96/Smart-traffic-light-2/README.md

 # General Overview
 The main goal of our project is to create traffic lights which allow to smartly manage the traffic on a road.
-To do so, traffic lights allow cars on the most blocked road, by detecting the number of cars on each road with a webcam fixed above the intersection.
+To do so, traffic lights allow cars on the most blocked road to go through, by detecting the number of cars on each road with a webcam fixed above the intersection.
 Thanks to that, traffic jams and pollution caused by stopped cars are decreased.
 Two further improvements are also performed :

 1) The automatic detection of road limits in order to adapt the system to all sizes of road of cross crossroads.